User and Company Lookup

 Filter by Event Properties

-Event filters enable you to filter based on the events a customer performed.
+Event filters enable you to filter based on the events a customer has performed.
 A single user or company may have performed multiple events.

 Users who had over 10 400 errors - Event Filters